 \subsection{Discussion Over Baselines' Performance}

-\paragraph{Neighborhood Averaging} As for some intuition to why Neighborhood Averaging works so well, let’s assume to have a single feature channel for simplicity.
-The average of neighbors’ features is a good estimator of the true feature of a given node when the feature is observed for enough neighbors (and it is homophilous over the graph).
-However, as the rate of missing features increases, the feature may be present for only a few neighbors (or none at all), causing the estimator to have a much higher variance (and therefore less likely to be correct).
+\paragraph{Neighborhood Averaging} As for some intuition to why the simple Neighborhood Averaging performs competitively, let us assume to have a single feature channel and this feature to be homophilous over the graph.
+When a node has enough neighbors, the average of their features is a good estimate for the feature of the given node.
+However, as the rate of missing features increases, the feature may be present for only a few neighbors (or none at all), causing the estimate to have a higher variance.
 On the other hand, Feature Propagation allows information to travel longer distances in the graph by repeatedly multiplying by the diffusion matrix.
-This means that even if we do not observe the feature for any of a node’s neighbors, we can still estimate it from nodes further away in the graph.
+Even if we do not observe the feature for any of a node’s neighbors, it is still possible to estimate it from nodes further away in the graph.
 This can be observed empirically: the gap between Neighborhood Averaging and Feature Propagation becomes increasingly significant for higher rates of missing features.